 Educator Ethics Assessment = an assessment that measures your understanding and knowledge of compliance obligations of the Georgia Code of Ethics for Educators as well as your capacity and disposition to act ethically as a professional

-eligibility certificate = a verification certificate valid for five years that you receive after you have completed all requirements of a traditional certification program and qualify for an induction certificate but have not found a teaching job
+eligibility certificate = a verification certificate valid for five years that shows that you qualify for an teaching certificate in Georgia but have not found a teaching job yet

 endorsement = an additional content field added to a professional certificate